 What to expect

-When we talk about a child or young person ‘being in care’, it means we have a legal responsibility to keep the child or young person safe and secure, whether they're living with someone in their family or with other caregivers, and to ensure their needs are being met.
+When we talk about a child or young person ‘being in care’, it means we have a legal responsibility to keep the child or young person safe and secure, whether they're living with family or with other caregivers, and to ensure their needs are being met.

 When a child comes into care

 When children and young people are in care and living away from home, they should expect to feel welcome, and to be well cared for.

 Everyone looking after the child or young person is expected to do their best in caring for them.

 A standard of care for children to do well and be well